 Closed questions are designed to be answered with a simple yes or no. Typically, these questions start with an action verb such as do, did, have, etc. Another way is to put an or in the middle of the statement.

-Open ended questions are generated around the words how, what and why.
-The use of when and who are helpful. i.e. you don’t get a simple yes or no and answers are typically very specific.
+Open-ended questions are generated around the words how what and why.
+The use of when and who is helpful. i.e. you don’t get a simple yes or no and answers are typically very specific.

 Quick Review: Examine the questions below and determine if each is a closed or open question.